 Product-service bundling refers to a company building service activities into its product offerings for its customers.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: Differences between Services and Goods

 37. In contrast to careers in finance and marketing, careers in OSCM involve hands-on involvement with people and processes.